NodotProject/GedisQueue/README.md

 </p>

 <p align="center">
-    A powerful and flexible job queue system for Godot, built on top of Gedis.
+    A powerful and flexible job queue system for Godot, built on top of <a href="https://github.com/NodotProject/Gedis">Gedis</a>.
 </p>

 <p align="center">